Skip to main content

 “After you learn to write letters.”
 He insisted.
 Abhaya gave in.

 Kabir was given a bed to sleep in the smaller room while the family slept on the floor of the adjacent room.
-He found it difficult to sleep as the memories of his childhood in the village, his parents and brother and finally of his nephew kept him awake.
+He found it difficult to sleep as the memories of his childhood in the village, his parents and brother, and finally his nephew kept him awake.
 By dawn, he found his eyes wet with tears for all that he had lost.
 He did not blame them for imagining he was dead.
-Some time in the last mission to the Magistrate’s house he found no time to write back home for two or three months.
+Some time in the last mission to the Magistrate’s house, he found no time to write back home for two or three months.
 He had no idea what was happening.
 Kabir imagined if he could have saved his nephew had they been in the city.
 Who was he fooling?
 He could never afford to.
 Kabir decided sleep was a luxury as he straightened the lungi and walked out in the darkness when the birds started chirping.
-A lantern was dimly lit, hanging from the thatched roof of the house on the courtyard looking over to the shadow of his childhood home.
+A lantern was dimly lit, hanging from the thatched roof of the house in the courtyard, looking over to the shadow of his childhood home.
 He inhaled and looked around to find a bucket of water in a corner.
 He knelt and splashed his face with water.

 “If you want, I can bring you fresh water, Chacha.”
 He stopped splashing his face and got up to see Laali standing behind him with a shy smile.
-She had just woken up and her dishevelled hair was made into a messy hurried bun as she stepped forward carefully keeping her distance and picked up the bucket.
+She had just woken up, and her dishevelled hair was made into a messy, hurried bun as she stepped forward, carefully keeping her distance and picked up the bucket.

 “Did I wake you up?”
 Kabir sounded awkward.
 Laali smiled faintly, shaking her head.
 “I usually get up early for the chores.
-Ammu … has pain in her knees so she can’t do the heavy things…” Kabir narrowed his brows observing the frail girl struggling with the bucket.
-He took it from her hand as his rough hand brushed against her soft fingers making her step away a little alarmed.
+Ammu … has pain in her knees, so she can’t do the heavy things…” Kabir narrowed his brows, observing the frail girl struggling with the bucket.
+He took it from her hand as his rough hand brushed against her soft fingers, making her step away, a little alarmed.

 “What are you doing, Chacha?
-You are a guest and Baba would kill me if he…”
+You are a guest, and Baba would kill me if he…”

 “Then we don’t tell him.
 Let’s go to the well.”
 He smiled as Laali led the way with two more vessels.
 Today, she would have to make one trip to the well instead of two.
 She was grateful that someone noticed her woes.

 The well was not crowded yet.
 Laali seemed to read his mind.
-“The people gather once the light hits the earth.
-They say if you splash the bucket in the dark chances are a witch would crawl up the rope and attack you.”
+"The people gather once the light hits the earth.
+They say if you splash the bucket in the dark, chances are a witch would crawl up the rope and attack you.”
 There was a hint of amusement in Laali’s voice.

 “And you don’t believe that?”
 Kabir asked as he checked the fastened rope and tightened it on the bucket.